 Sit with the locals and enjoy some hawker food.

 There are many hawker centres in Singapore to choose from, but there are a few things you must remember.
 Always bring a packet of tissues (anything really, but this seems to be the article of choice here in Singapore).
 This marker is to place down on the table where you will sit.
 The hawker centres can be bustling, so finding a seat is a priority as soon as you arrive.
 Have a wander around and choose a vender, order your food and enjoy the experience.

 The Henderson Waves Bridge is 274 meters long and is designed with shell-like seating areas where you can take in the night sky view.
 The bridge is excellent during the day; however, it lights up at night by lights that make it even more special to see Singapore at night.

 The Jewel Rain Vortex Light Show starts at 730pm each night and takes place hourly until 11.30 pm.
 The Vortex is spectacular during the day, but at night the waterfall comes to life in beautiful colours.
 Shops are also open until late, so you could spend an entire evening, dining, shopping, and viewing the waterfall.

 Indulge yourself in one of Asia’s best restaurants

 Burnt Ends has been named many times in Asia’s top 50 restaurants (usually in the top 10 to be precise), so why not splurge a little and see what the fuss is all about.
-Burnt Ends is a fantastic restaurant with an even greater reputation.
+Burnt Ends is a fantastic restaurant with an even more excellent reputation.
 When you indulge yourself with the chefs choice, you will understand first hand what the hype is all about.